-In addition to the assessments used for all children, we also use a number of tests to assess individual children's ability and progress, such as the Phonological Assessment Battery or the YARC reading assessment.
+In addition to the assessments used for all children, we also use a number of tests to assess individual pupil's ability and progress, such as the Phonological Assessment Battery, the YARC reading assessment and the Sandwell assessment for maths.

-If your child has an identified special educational need, you will be invited to a termly meeting with your child's class teacher to discuss strengths, areas for development, current progress, support strategies being used and expected outcomes.
-Your child will have targets set specific to their needs which will be shared with you at this meeting.
-These targets are designed to accelerate learning and close the gap.
-Progress against these targets will be reviewed regularly, and future support planned.
-These meetings last for approximately 30 minutes and replace the ten minute Parent Consultation meeting usually offered to parents each term.
+If your child has an identified special educational need and is on SEN Support, you will be invited to a termly meeting with your child's class teacher to discuss and co-produce APDR.
+These meetings last for approximately 30 minutes and are in addition to the ten-minute Parent Consultation meeting offered to parents each term.
 The SENDCo may be involved in some of these meetings.